lilymcmullen/OptimalVisibilityTool/README.md

 These scripts use ArcPy, a Python site-package that allows you to run ArcGIS geo-processing tools and other ArcGIS functionality from Python.
 If you are not familiar with the ArcPy package, please view the [What is ArcPy?](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm).

+***These Jupyter Notebooks are intended to be run inside of ArcGIS Pro with the Spatial Analysis extension/license.
+It is not intended to be run in a Jupyter Notebook outside of ArcGIS Pro.***

 ## What is this project?

 <div>